 Patients with cognitive impairment, dementia, or a psychiatric disorder are not suitable candidates for surgery because neurosurgery can exacerbate cognitive impairment and psychiatric disorders, and the risk of additional mental impairment outweighs the benefits of any improvement in motor function.

-MR-guided focused ultrasound can be used to control severe tremor refractory to drugs in patients with Parkinson disease.
+MR-guided high-intensity focused ultrasound can be used to control severe tremor refractory to drugs in patients with Parkinson disease.
 With this procedure, the ventral intermediate nucleus of the thalamus can be ablated with minimal risk of hemorrhage and infection, which may occur when more invasive neurosurgical procedures are used.

-Studies are being done to determine the safety and efficacy of MR-guided focused ultrasound that aims to treat tremor, rigidity, akinesia, and other cardinal signs of Parkinson disease by targeting the subthalamic nucleus and internal globus pallidus (3 Treatment references Parkinson disease is a slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and eventually gait and/or... read more ).
+Studies are being done to determine the safety and efficacy of MR-guided high-intensity focused ultrasound that aims to treat tremor, rigidity, akinesia, and other cardinal signs of Parkinson disease by targeting the subthalamic nucleus and internal globus pallidus (3 Treatment references Parkinson disease is a slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and eventually gait and/or... read more ).